antanandia33/Speaker_Recognition_EEC_201_Project/README.md

 The purpose of the Frame Blocking step is to divide the signal into smaller, overlapping frames that approximate the frequency spectrum shape of the signal.
 This is necessary because signal frequencies change over time, but are stationary in short time periods that we represent with frames.
-The overlapping frames is for analyzing these stationary frequency segments.
+The overlapping frames are for analyzing these stationary frequency segments.
 We chose a frame size of 256 samples for 20.48 milliseconds and 67% overlap for this project.

 The Windowing step is needed to reduce spectral leakage at the ends of each frame that comes